eabeam/EC137.S21/Capstone 02.md

-TLDR; Make something similar to what you did for Capstone 01, but do it with R. I'd recommend thinking about something related to inequality, but you can draw from Unit 01 topics if you prefer.
+**TLDR**; Make something similar to what you did for Capstone 01, but do it with R. T about something related to inequality, but you can draw from Unit 01 topics if you prefer.

 **Important:** You may work in groups of **two to three** on this Capstone.
 If you do, please notify me by e-mail in advance **before** the showcase so I can adjust small groups as needed.